 Similar to the point above, feedback is a means of helping employees to grow and develop.
 A micromanaging culture would much rather that you simply produce versus advance in any real way.
 You may receive basic feedback on concrete tasks or deliverables, but it isn’t likely to extend beyond that.

 Micromanaging leaders want to feel uniquely essential to an organization’s success, and they want to feel depended upon by others.
-If your workplace prizes micromanagement, it’s likely you’ll notice that a relationship of dependency on managers and a culture of spoon feeding is encouraged for you and your peers.
+If your workplace prizes micromanagement, it’s likely you’ll notice that a relationship of dependency on managers and a culture of spoon-feeding is encouraged for you and your peers.
 Micromanaging leaders will foster this by refusing to delegate, therein inculcating themselves further in an organization’s ability to succeed.

 In a micromanaging culture, you’ll find leaders who are simultaneously driven by insecurity, yet also in possession of an inflated ego.
 That’s a combination that can lead to a certain kind of paranoia, and it will often manifest itself in a perceived need to monitor employees.
-In situations like these, workers aren’t merely kept an eye on — their business is actively pried into.
-If you work in such a culture, it’s possible your screen time, files, and even emails and texts are being tracked.
+In situations like these, workers aren’t merely kept an eye on—their business is actively pried into.
+If you work in such a culture, it’s possible your screen time, files and even emails and texts are being tracked.

 As is a popularly held viewpoint today, micromanagement is a form of mismanagement.
 This is because anything that inhibits employees’ development, productivity and basic well-being to the extent that micromanagement does is inherently a form of mismanagement.
 Because employees are made to live in a state of constant self-doubt and disempowerment, they are likely to become disengaged and, ultimately, to leave a company for more supportive waters.
-As a leader who is tasked with managing and retaining a company’s human resources, being responsible for this pattern points to an inability to do the very basics of one’s job — in other words, it points to a form of mismanagement.
+As a leader who is tasked with managing and retaining a company’s human resources, being responsible for this pattern points to an inability to do the very basics of one’s job—in other words, it points to a form of mismanagement.

 If you’re currently working within a micromanaging-heavy culture, there are a few things you can try in order to improve your situation.

 Since micromanaging is often an outgrowth of insecurity, it stands to be reasoned that many leaders who micromanage simply want to feel valued and respected.
-A key way you can accomplish this — and therein get the micromanaging parties off your back — is by deferring to them and outright asking what would help them to trust you more.
+A key way you can accomplish this—and therein get the micromanaging parties off your back—is by deferring to them and outright asking what would help them to trust you more.
 It’ll create awareness (many micromanagers aren’t totally aware of the impression they’re giving) as well as favorably indicate that earning their trust matters to you.

 Oftentimes when dealing with micromanaging leaders or even peers, we’ve grown so accustomed to their need for input that we attempt to proactively address it by seeking their go-ahead, even when it’s not totally necessary to.
 What drives us to do this is the fact we know they’ll offer input anyway.
-However, by firmly positioning an ask as falling within the category of retroactive feedback — and not input that you need before even starting on a task — you’re practicing a helpful form of boundary setting.
+However, by firmly positioning an ask as falling within the category of retroactive feedback—and not input that you need before even starting on a task—you’re practicing a helpful form of boundary setting.

 This isn’t a guaranteed way of solving your problem.
-After all, certain micromanaging individuals may interpret the lack of someone’s physical presence as an invitation to double-down on their progress and contributions.
+After all, certain micromanaging individuals may interpret the lack of someone’s physical presence as an invitation to double down on their progress and contributions.
 If what you’re dealing with is more so an overarching micromanaging culture, though, versus a particular micromanaging boss, creating some space between you and that environment may be helpful to your productivity and healthier for your overall sense of well-being.

-It’s unfair that our financial well-being and sense of professional fulfillment has the ability to be impacted by micromanaging parties.
+It’s unfair that our financial well-being and sense of professional fulfillment have the ability to be impacted by micromanaging parties.
 Yet, if permission to micromanage feels truly baked into your organization’s culture, it may be time to ask yourself whether you’d be happier elsewhere, in a role that involves more autonomy.
-Being micromanaged has a very real tolls on your mental and physical health, after all.
+Being micromanaged has a very real toll on your mental and physical health, after all.
 At some point, you have to ask yourself just how much your current position is worth it.

 Ultimately, only you know where your boundaries lie between what you will and won’t tolerate at work.
 If the situation at work seems like one that’s only destined to bring you further unhappiness, remember that you’re perfectly within your right to extradite yourself from that.